i22-digitalagentur/worker-tools/README.md

 ## Conventions

-Most of the modules require an ActiveRecord model to keep track of the state, information, and files related to the job.
+Most of the modules require an ActiveRecord model to keep track of the state, notes, and files related to the job.
 The class of this model is typically an Import, Export, Report.. or something more generic like a JobEntry.

 An example of this model for an Import using Paperclip would be something like this: